brackendev/ELIZA-Smalltalk/README.md

 ## Installation

 1. Install and setup [Pharo](http://pharo.org/).
-2. In a Pharo playground, evaluate:
+2. In a Playground, evaluate:

     ```smalltalk
     Metacello new